Nexirift/plugin-oidc/README.md

 Please see [here](https://github.com/Nexirift/plugin-keycloak-example) for an example of how to use the project.

+## Disclaimer

+We are working on trying to stop depending on so many dependencies.
+As part of this, we have copied some code from the keycloak-backend library.
+This project, at the time of writing, is using the MIT license.
+The files that were took were:

+- `Token.ts` -> `token.ts`
+- `Keycloak.ts` -> `keycloak.ts`
+- `Jwt.ts` -> `jwt.ts`

+We plan to adapt these files more as we change around our codebase.
+For example, the new scopes feature that was mentioned in issue [#2](https://github.com/Nexirift/plugin-keycloak/issues/2).

 ## Credits

 Disclaimer: This plugin was based off of the plugin-jwt source code.